 - Identify risk factors that make children more likely to experience abuse or neglect.

 You have already learned that understanding how children develop and learn (i.e., “child development”) is a protective factor against child abuse and neglect.
 Why do you think this is true?
 What are the risks of not understanding child development?
 If we don’t understand child development, we are likely to think a child should act older than he or she is.
-We might put children in situations that are too challenging for them.
-We and the child might get frustrated.
+We might put children in situations that are too challenging for them, causing us and the child to get frustrated.
 The child doesn’t understand what we want, and we don’t understand why the child won’t “behave.”

 Understanding child development is a protective factor because it helps us recognize when a child needs extra help.
 If we do not understand child development, we might become frustrated instead of recognizing an opportunity to scaffold or strengthen a child’s experiences.
 When we get frustrated, we do not use our best thinking.
 We are less able to problem-solve, use new practices, think creatively, and be patient.
 We may be less able to support the children who need our help the most.

 Let’s take look at how children typically develop from the ages of 3 to 5 years.
-The information on this table is compiled from the Centers for Disease Control and Prevention.
-You can find this same information in an easy-to-use checklist form in the Apply section.
+The information in this table is compiled from various sources including the Centers for Disease Control and Prevention and the Ages and Stages Questionnaire (ASQ).
+You can find this information in an easy-to-use checklist form in the Apply section.

 3 Years: Social/Emotional

 - Calms down within 10 minutes after you leave

 - Notices other children and joins them in play